dabeaz-course/practical-python/Notes/08_Testing_debugging/01_Testing.md

 OK
 ```

-Once you're satisifed that it works, write additional unit tests that
+Once you're satisfied that it works, write additional unit tests that
 check for the following:

 - Make sure the `s.cost` property returns the correct value (49010.0)